akhealth/EIS-Modernization/UsabilityResearch.md

 1. Applications worked Timely

     Timeliness performance is an important aspect of benefit issuance.
 [SNAP applications must be processed and benefits provided within 30 days of the application date, or within 7 days for expedited applications](http://dpaweb.hss.state.ak.us/manuals/fs/fsp.htm).
 [Medicaid applications must be processed in 45 days](http://dpaweb.hss.state.ak.us/manuals/MAGI2/magi.htm).
 The DPA’s Research & Analysis unit, responsible for mandatory federal reporting, regularly produces Timeliness Performance reports.
-The report titled “Applications Timeliness” will be used to produce this metric.
-It measures the percentage of applications processed in a timely manner.
+These reports will be used to produce this metric, as they measure the percentage of applications processed in a timely manner.
 We will average the timeliness performance weighted by percentage of programs offered.
-As we begin, [our baseline timeliness percentage, across all programs, is 73%, while our goal is 95% timeliness](http://dpaweb.hss.state.ak.us/node/354).
+Our current timeliness percentage, averaged across all programs, is 93%, while our goal is 95% [timeliness](http://dpaweb.hss.state.ak.us/node/354).

 2. Acceptable Error Rate

    Reducing error rates is another important goal.
-The case management system in use by the DPA (PathOS) contains a reporting feature which allows us to generate a “Twelve Month Summary” report of each program’s error rates.
-We will average the case error rate weighted by the percentage of total sample cases for all programs.
-Our baseline error rate across programs is 14%, and our goal is 8%.
+The case error rate will be generated from the division’s case management system by a Public Assistance Analyst assisting the project, who generates a statewide summary of each program’s error rates within a given time frame.
+We are currently updating these yearly with twelve months’ data.We will average the case error rate weighted by the percentage of total sample cases for all programs.
+Our current error rate across all programs is 25%, and our goal is 8%.
+In 2020, the error rate was 11%.
+The increase is due to an expansion in the category of errors.
+Previously, errors were only reported when the benefit amount was incorrect, or the category or subtype was incorrect.
+In 2020, the division began counting errors in correspondence, even when the error does not affect the benefit amount or category.

 3. Applications Per Day Per Eligibility Technician

    Increasing the speed at which we are able to process applications and recertification will provide better service to our clients.
 By reducing the time a client needs to wait for an eligibility decision, we will reduce the number calls, in person requests to district offices, and duplicate online applications.

-   We work with our PathOS consultant, receiving this information quarterly.
+   To obtain this metric, we work with the contractor for our workflow management platform, Current™.

    The metric will consider the number of applications received in the last quarter, the processing time for each type of application, and the average transaction type to arrive at average applications per day.

    The average transaction time in minutes for each program will be weighted by the volume of applications for that program in relation to all applications.
 We will use 390 minutes, the expected work time for each day, divide by it the average processing time, which will provide the average applications worked per day per worker.

-   Our baseline metric is 6, and our goal is 9 applications per day, per worker.
+   Our current average metric is 5, and our goal is 9 applications per day, per worker.

    These three ‘overall’ metrics will be measured separately through program information analyst’s regularly scheduled divisional reports, and through coordination with case management consultants working with the division as noted above, and shared with stakeholders through the updated metrics on the [roadmap](https://app.mural.co/t/dhssalaska0106/m/dhssalaska0106/1576183680860/c1682951c77a41f29cb684cff893ff837f70b084).